bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ios-apps.md

 1. Set the code signing type of your project in Xcode to either manual or automatic (Xcode managed), and generate an .ipa locally.
 2. Collect and upload the code signing files with [the codesigndoc tool](/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).

    The tool can also upload your code signing files to Bitrise - we recommend doing so!
-Otherwise, upload them manually: enter your [app's] (https://app.bitrise.io/dashboard/builds) Workflow Editor and select the **Code signing** tab, then upload the files in their respective fields.
+Otherwise, upload them manually: enter your [app's](https://app.bitrise.io/dashboard/builds) Workflow Editor and select the **Code signing** tab, then upload the files in their respective fields.
-3. Go to your [app's] (https://app.bitrise.io/dashboard/builds), and select the **deploy** workflow in the **WORKFLOW** dropdown menu in the top left corner.
+3. Go to your [app's](https://app.bitrise.io/dashboard/builds) Workflow Editor, and select the **deploy** workflow in the **WORKFLOW** dropdown menu in the top left corner.
 4. Check that you have the **Certificate and profile installer** Step in your workflow.
 It must be before the **Xcode Archive & Export for iOS** Step (you can have other Steps between the two, like **Xcode Test for iOS**).
 5. Check the **Select method for export** input of the **Xcode Archive & Export for iOS** Step.
 By default, it should be the `$BITRISE_EXPORT_METHOD` Environment Variable (Env Var).
 This Env Var stores the export method you selected when creating the app.
 If you selected **development** back then, you don't need to change the input.
 Otherwise, manually set it to **development**.